PLMir/PLMir/content/presentations/index.md

 ### **Talks**

-"Features of conspiracy theories and of conspiracists' minds" upcoming [PLM Workshop](http://projects.illc.uva.nl/PLM/delusion.html) on Delusion in Language and Mind.
+"Features of conspiracy theories and of conspiracists' minds."
+Upcoming [PLM Workshop](http://projects.illc.uva.nl/PLM/delusion.html) on Delusion in Language and Mind.

 "Abductive conditionals as a test case for inferentialism."
 MLC Seminar (March 2020). {{% staticref "files/Abductive_conds_ILLC.pdf" %}}[slides]{{% /staticref %}}